mpcabete/nft-marketplace-scraper/README.md

 - [x] programatically fetch API data from tools
 - [x] programatically fetch API data from IO
 - [x] parse data into a CSV format
-- [-] insert price data from IO to tools data
+- [x] insert price data from IO to tools data
 - [ ] test using the NFT hash as unique ID
 - [ ] quick refactor
 - [ ] implement automatic scraping for more than one page